rrodriguesrr/GettingAndCleaningData/CodeBook.md

 * fBodyBodyGyroJerkMag-mean()
 * fBodyBodyGyroJerkMag-std()

+The numeric valures represents the Mean value (mean) and Standard deviation (std).

 ## R Code

 The following R Code was built in order to create the TidyDataset.txt file